-Project Protest x Venezuela: What’s the real story?
+Project Protest x Venezuela: What’s the real story? (sold out)

 The Venezuelan economy has halved since 2013.
 Amidst a deep economic crisis, there have been clashes between government and opposition forces and the recent power-struggle has escalated internationally, with multiple Western states introducing extensive economic sanctions.
 As the propaganda war reaches its peak, we have invited experts to answer some of the most pressing questions.

 The president of the University of Sint Maarten and a former lecturer of political science courses at the University of Puerto Rico and the University of Amsterdam.
 Baez will discuss the constitutional politics and arrangements In Venezuela, addressing some of the myths that are propagated about the Maduro presidency in the West.

 Project officer at the Transnational Institute, an international research and advocacy institute committed to building a just, democratic and sustainable planet.
 He has authored and edited numerous books on politics in Latin America, and he will speak about the historical and structural roots of the current crisis that precede both Maduro and Guaido, looking at the broader political economy of Venezuela.

 A member of the Dutch Parliament for the Socialist Party since 2006.
 She is the official spokesperson on foreign affairs and defense and has recently introduced two bills in parliament against a military intervention in Venezuela and for non-politicized humanitarian aid for the Venezuelan people.
 Karabulut will be speaking about the geopolitical context of the conflict.